Last updated: ET

 Some Russian international airports have transit areas that allow for visa-free travel through Russia.
 If you plan to transit through Russia, check with your transportation carrier to see if transit visa exceptions apply to you.

 If the police request to see your migration card, you must comply.
-You must present it, your passport and registered visa.
+You must present it, your passport and your registered visa.
 You must also present the card to border officials upon departure.

 If you hold a multiple-entry visa, you must fill out a new migration card every time you enter Russia.